alexandervaneck/flake8-class-newline/README.rst

     class AClassWithANewLine(object):

+        def a_method(self):
+            return 'a_value'

+    class AClassWithANewLineProperty(object):

+        @property
+        def a_method(self):
-        an_arg = 'a_value'
+            return 'a_value'

-The former seems to be widely accepted by auto-formatters.
 This plugin was made to enforce the latter.

+NOTE; properties of a class do not need a surrounding blank line, only methods.

 Special Notice
 -----